 (3) A member, who does not sooner resign or is removed from office or whose office does not otherwise become vacant under clause 4, shall continue in office until the member’s successor comes into office, notwithstanding that the term for which the member was appointed has expired.

-[Clause 1 amended by No. 6 of 1998 s.
+[Clause 1 amended: No. 6 of 1998 s.
 4(3).]

 2. Members, remuneration and allowances of